Contact

-Monty the Maestro and his Marvellous Magical Orchestra was established by composer, children’s author and music and literacy specialist, Gabrielle Amelia Ridgeon.
+Monty the Maestro and his Marvellous Magical Orchestra was established by composer, children’s author and music and literacy specialist, Gabrielle Amelia Reeves (née Ridgeon) in 2013.

 Children will be entertained by the humorous plots, amused by the narrator’s character voices and captivated by the stunning illustrations and musical soundtrack.
 Altogether, a truly multi-sensory experience.
 This enchanting series is the ideal tool to expose children to the variety of wonderful instruments on offer and is an engaging way to help them decide which instrument to play.